-Just don’t, all babies develop at their own growth rates.
-Pediatricians tell that babies generally start walking at 10-15 months but we found some babies more than 18 months, some even about two years.
-So actually by ages, you will not be able to predict your baby’s independent walking, you need to depend on some other signs which will lead your baby to walk in the imminent future.
+Just don’t.
+Every individual infant has his growth rate.
+Pediatricians state that babies generally start walking at 10-15 months, but we found some babies need more than 18 months, and some even take about two years.
+So actually, by age, you will not be able to predict your baby’s independent walking.
+You need to depend on some other signs to lead your baby to walk in the imminent future.

-- You need to understand if your baby strengthening his legs to prepare them for walking or not.
-Take a close look at him and try to find that if he starts pulling up into standing using his hands as support on furniture.
+• You need to understand if your baby is strengthening his legs to prepare them for walking or not.
+Try to find that if he/she starts pulling up into standing using his/her hands to support furniture.
 Usually, they are not getting ready to walk until they learned how to get themselves upright.
-Pulling up by taking the support of furniture is the last step before they start walking, so if you see this type of activity hope you will see your baby walking soon.
+Pulling up by taking the support of furniture is the last step before they start walking.
+So, if you see this type of activity hope you will see your baby walking soon.

-- Secondly, find out if your baby starts cruising or not.
-Do you know the meaning of cruise?
+• Secondly, find out if your baby starts cruising or not.
+Do you know the meaning of a cruise?
 It means walking while holding furniture.
-After completing his lesson to figure out the process of bending his knees he will start learning weight shifting and forward progression by holding furniture.
-This stage called cruising.
-If your baby has already started cruising, it means you will see his first independent step very soon.
+After completing his lesson to figure out bending his knees, he will start learning weight shifting and forward progression by holding pieces of furniture.
+It is a process named cruising.
+If your baby has already begun to do that, it means you will see his first independent step very soon.

-- As your baby becomes stronger you may find him starting to climb onto furniture.
-This is another sign that your baby is developing his muscle gradually and he is learning to be balanced needed to work independently.
+• As your baby becomes more firm, you may find him starting to climb onto furniture.
+It is another sign that your baby is developing his muscle gradually, and he is learning to be balanced needed to work independently.

-- Your baby may ask your help to stand up from sitting position, sometimes he may cry for your help or try to pull your clothes as support.
+• Your baby may ask your help to stand up from a sitting position.
+Sometimes, he may cry for your service or try to pull your clothes as support.

-- Finally, your baby will try to stand up without the help of any objective.
-As long as he is able to stand, his confidence will grow up.
-After being enough confident he will put his first step independently.
-It’s not that he will never fall, he may fall but he will not stop trying as he gathered enough confidence.
+• Finally, your baby will try to stand up without the help of any objective.
+As long as he can stand, his confidence will grow up.
+After being confident enough, he will put his first step independently.
+It’s not that he will never fall.
+He may fall but will not stop trying as he gathered enough confidence.

-If you see the above signs you can wait to see your baby’s first step very soon.
-Generally, you will find your baby start walking by 12 to 18 months.
-If not then you don’t need to be worried.
-All babies are different and they need different periods of time to learn the way of walking.
-Bring him a good baby walker that he can easily try himself and learn faster than normal.
-If your baby is getting late you may just need to give him encouragement and make him practice regularly.
+If you see the above signs, you can wait to see your baby’s first step very soon.
+Generally, a baby starts walking by 12 to 18 months.
+If not, then you don’t need to be worried.
+All babies need different periods to learn the way of walking.
+Bring him a good baby walker that he can quickly try himself and learn faster than expected.
+If your baby is getting late, you may need to encourage him to practice regularly.
 We have another article which will help you to teach your baby walking.